raphpap/smart-inactivity-agreement/JobSpec/README.md

 Here is the spec of the job that must be created in the Operator's Portal in order to fetch a user's last activity from the Node Adapter.

-*Beforehand, you must have created a new bridge, named `fbexternaladapter`, pointing towards the deployed `Node Adapter`.
+*Beforehand, you must have created a new bridge, named `fbexternaladapter`, pointing towards the deployed `External Adapter`.

 ```